Never-ending regulation combined with an increasingly complex regulatory overlap has made life tough for banks in recent times.

 Not only does this kind of approach deliver operational efficiency in spades, but it also serves to quieten fears over reputational risk.

 Indeed, reputational risk is now a fundamental concern as it is a threat to revenues – customer acquisition, retention, and share price.
-A recent Burnmark/CUBE poll run during our ‘RegTech for Information Governance’ webinar found that 60% of financial institutions fear reputational risk, and 30% enforcement fines, when asked what they consider to be the greatest financial impact of non-compliance.
-I am sure even just a few years ago the results would have been very different!
+A recent poll run in collaboration with Burnmark during our ‘RegTech for Information Governance’ webinar found that 60% of financial institutions fear reputational risk, and 30% enforcement fines, when asked what they consider to be the greatest financial impact of non-compliance.
+We are sure even just a few years ago the results would have been very different.
 The biggest fears in relation to information assets compliance are limitations of current technology and being unable to evidence compliance to the regulator (both 36%).

 RegTech is the only way to address all these challenges, allowing for scale, depth and reach that has never previously been imagined.
 Banks know this and are supporting change from the top down.

-Senior management is realizing the opportunity to leverage technology for ‘compliance transformation’, a back-office function historically at the bottom of the pile for tech-spend.
+Senior management is realising the opportunity to leverage technology for ‘compliance transformation’, a back-office function historically at the bottom of the pile for tech-spend.
 Compliance officers should be looking for senior-level support, which is both vital and is, happily, beginning to happen.
 Compliance as a culture is also essential and is also actually happening.
-Spending on RegTech proves it!
+Spending on RegTech proves it.

 Within this change is cultural evolution, a key requirement for attracting and retaining the right people.
 Job titles specifically charged with implementing RegTech and driving regulatory change management initiatives have started to appear on a regular basis.